awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

    Note the parameter version for which you want to attach a label\.

-1. Execute the following command to retrieve information about a parameter by version number\.
+1. Run the following command to retrieve information about a parameter by version number\.

    ```
    aws ssm get-parameters --names “the_parameter_name:the_version_number"